Do You Need Lower Face Rejuvenation?

 What is recovery like after dermal filler injections?

 Immediately after treatment, you may experience swelling, tenderness, redness, and bruising.
 These are normal side effects and are most apparent 24 to 48 hours after treatment.
 They can last up to 2 weeks, but typically subside within 2 to 5 days.
 Because we know you have questions about aftercare, we created an entire page dedicated to Understanding Your Recovery Process.

 Which fillers do you use for lower face rejuvenation?

 Generally, for lower face rejuvenation we use JUVÉDERM Ultra®, JUVÉDERM VOLUMA®, and Restylane®.
 These are all hyaluronic acid (HA) fillers, which means they are reversible and there is virtually no risk of allergic reaction.
 Sometimes RADIESSE®, a non-HA filler, is used for chin augmentation.
 Learn all about the fillers we use by visiting Dermal Fillers 101.

 Depending on which fillers are used and which areas are treated, your results can last from 6 to 18 months or longer.
 Dermal fillers are temporary products that require touch-ups to maintain results.
 We recommend maintenance appointments at 9- to 12-month intervals to keep your results looking fresh.
 For more in-depth information about the longevity of fillers, visit our page on How to Make Your Results Last.

 How much does lower face rejuvenation cost?

-The lower face rejuvenation package price is $3,500 – $4,500, depending on the injector.
-This includes the products used at your first appointment, and one additional syringe of filler at your follow-up (Refinement) appointment.
+The lower face rejuvenation package price is $4,000-$5,000, depending on the Injector.
+This includes up to 4 syringes of filler.
 If additional syringes are needed, those are priced at a discount.

 A Reputation Built on Results